GPlates/gplates-web-service/docker/README.md

 The official GWS setup includes the GPlates database and Redis cache.
 You can use the Docker compose to start the service along with the GPlates database and Redis cache.

-- get the latest source code from github repository
+- get the latest source code from GitHub repository
 ```
 git clone --depth 1 -b master https://github.com/GPlates/gplates-web-service gplates-web-service.git
 ```